OliiverHu/MaskGraphene_tutorial/docs/source/Installation.rst

 ============

 The MaskGraphene package is developed based on the pytorch and DGL framework and can be implemented on both GPU and CPU.
 We recommend running the package on GPU.
-Please ensure that pytorch and CUDNN are installed correctly.
+Please ensure that pytorch and cudnn are installed correctly.
 To run MaskGraphene, all dependencies included in the file 'requirement.txt' need to be installed.
 We highly recommend to install MaskGraphene with `Anaconda <https://docs.anaconda.com/free/anaconda/install/index.html>`_.

 Anaconda
 ------------
 For convenience, we suggest using a separate conda environment for running MaskGraphene.
-Please ensure annaconda3 is installed.
+Please ensure anaconda3 is installed.

 Create conda environment and install MaskGraphene package.